 Melbourne’s first official fruit and vegetable market was the Western Market – established in December 1841, a mere six years after settlement – on a site bounded by Market, Collins and William Streets, and Flinders Lane.
 The Western Market traded for 90 years.
 It started as a general market but gradually grew into a wholesale market.
 As the city developed, the Eastern Market at Bourke and Exhibition Streets opened as a general market in 1847, gradually attracting market gardeners and fruit merchants.
 Extra facilities were built and 224 stands were let to market gardeners, fruit agents and dealers.
 In the early 1860s it was estimated that more than 1000 growers used the market at one time during the year.
 Eventually both Eastern and Western Markets businesses were merged into the Queen Victoria Market which became the hub for Victoria’s wholesale and retail fruit and vegetable industry.

-By the 1960’s the Queen Victoria site could no longer accommodate both wholesale and retail functions and the controversial decision was made to move wholesale trading to the current site (previously a swamp area) and build a new market to meet the needs of the industry.
+By the 1960’s the Queen Victoria site could no longer accommodate both wholesale and retail functions and the controversial decision was made to move wholesale trading to the West Melbourne site (previously a swamp area) and build a new market to meet the needs of the industry.